Resources - Table of Contents:

 with TheBestSchools.org, which is well worth reading; a couple of months later he wrote a

 follow-up article. ↑

 - Additional CO2 has a diminishing warming effect on

 temperatures, due to saturation of CO2's main IR absorption bands.

-that about 20 ppmv (and the NCAR Radiation Code calculates 40 ppmv) of CO2 would generate fully half
+20 ppmv (and the NCAR Radiation Code calculates 40 ppmv) of CO2 would generate fully half

 the warming produced by current levels (about 400 ppmv).